 Here are additional issues for us to consider:

-- If we tracked the usage of Guitar Hero setups, foosball tables, pinball machines, etc., we would see that utilization of them is not really worth their cost and the rent we pay for the space they take up.
+- If we tracked the usage of Guitar Hero setups, foosball tables, pinball machines, etc., we would see that their utilization is not really worth their cost and the rent we pay for the space they take up.

 - Often the toy/activity choice we make is driven by what we personally like.
 I highly doubt anyone actually thinks about how employees from other demographic groups perceive them.
 Therefore, we unconsciously create an environment of discrimination.